-The media plays a pivotal role in informing attitudes and beliefs about cancer and conveying important public health messages about this challenging disease.
-Also, the media helps to promote informed debate about different aspects of cancer research, treatment and care and to highlight gaps in the provision of cancer services.
-Cancer is a challenging topic to cover well.
+The media plays a pivotal role in informing attitudes and beliefs about cancer and promoting informed debate about different aspects of cancer research, treatment and care and to highlight gaps in the provision of cancer services.
+However, cancer is a challenging topic to cover well.
 Journalists often face problems in accessing accurate information, finding credible sources and resisting the pressure to sensationalise stories.
-Despite these challenges many journalists do an excellent job in reporting cancer stories.
 ESO established the BCRA to raise awareness about the valuable role that the media plays in the fight against cancer and to showcase examples of excellent cancer journalism.

-The Award is open to consumer journalists (staff or freelance) writing for print or online publications who have demonstrated outstanding ability in covering cancer stories.
+The Award is open to consumer journalists (staff or freelance) reporting for print, online, and broadcast media, who have demonstrated outstanding ability in covering cancer stories.
 Journalists can nominate themselves or be nominated by a colleague or member of the cancer community.

 Journalists who write for medical journals (eg. Nature, etc.), professional audiences (eg. Scrip etc.) or cancer publications (eg. Cancer World, Lancet Oncology, newsletter/magazine published by cancer organisations etc.) are not eligible for this Award.